shuyelin06/Obsidian-Notes/content/Graphics/The Graphics Pipeline.md

 # Geometry Processing Stage
 The **geometry processing** stage is the first GPU stage of the pipeline, and is responsible for a majority of the per-triangle and per-vertex operations.
 It is divided into the following sub-stages:
+1. **Vertex Shading (P)**: Perform a variety of transformations on the vertex to bring it into the world space, and then into the camera space.
+Evaluate additional desired vertex output data.
+2. **Tessellation / Geometry Shading (P)**: Additional (optional) geometry stages.
+4. **Clipping (F)**: Clip primitives outside of the view to save on resources.
+5. **Screen Mapping (C)**: Map primitives in our view to screen coordinates, for use in the next stage (rasterization).

 ```mermaid
 graph LR